Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Cross-Level Algorithms and Optimizations

-\MyPara{Tensor operator optimizations via partial lowering.} Modern machine learning frameworks make use of two categories of methods to optimize tensor operators.
-On one hand, we can offload compute to platform-specific operator libraries.
-We can also make use of tensor program optimizations and code generation.
-Most existing ML compilation frameworks make the optimization decisions at the boundary between the graph level and lower levels.
-This approach makes it hard to compose different lowering approaches.
-For instance, we want to use a new library for certain operators, we need to carefully examine the existing lowering strategies and update accordingly.
-The complexity of the lowering layer grows as we try to incorporate more approaches such as different ways of auto-scheduling.
+Modern ML frameworks optimize tensor operators in two approaches.
+We can offload computation to platform-specific operator libraries, or leverage compiler tensor program optimizations and code generation.
+Most existing ML compilers make these decisions at the boundary between the graph level and lower levels, making it hard to compose different lowering approaches.
+For instance, if we want to introduce a new operator library, we need to carefully examine the existing lowering strategies and update accordingly.
+The complexity of the lowering layer grows as we incorporate more approaches, such as different ways of auto-scheduling.

-\sys{} builds tensor operator optimizations via \emph{partial lowering}~(shown in \autoref{fig:optim:library-dispatch-and-tir-optim}).
-We build passes that detects specific patterns in the high-level computation, and partially lower detected regions to library calls.
-Additionally we build a set of dynamic shape--aware loop-level schedule rules based on analysis to optimize tensor program functions.
-We can also include extra passes that apply the result of auto-tuning~\cite{chen2019learning,ansor,shao2022tensor,feng2023tensorir} to replace tensor programs.
-Importantly, all these transformations can be composed together to get the best of the world.
-Our approach enables fast development and only requires implementing a single relatively simple partial lowering pass to customize the behaviors of tensor operator optimizations.
+\sys{} applies tensor operator optimizations via \emph{partial lowering}~(\autoref{fig:optim:library-dispatch-and-tir-optim}).
+We register a set of ``(subgraph pattern, library function)'' pairs in \sys{}, and build pattern-match-and-rewrite passes that detect specific patterns (e.g., matmul with epilogue) in the graph level, and partially lower detected regions to foreign library calls. \sys{} also allows users to register patterns for customizability.
+Additionally, based on TensorIR~\cite{feng2023tensorir} scheduling transformations, we build a set of analysis-based dynamic shape--aware schedule rules to optimize tensor programs by minimizing memory loading.
+We can also include passes to apply Ansor-style~\cite{chen2019learning,ansor,shao2022tensor} auto-tuning for rare tensor programs (e.g., complicated convolutions) that our analysis-based schedule rules fail to handle.
+Importantly, all these transformations can be composed together and work collectively. \sys{} enables fast development and only requires a single relatively simple partial lowering pass to customize the optimizations of operators.